Anthony-Carmona/little_url/README.md

 ## Overview

 Welcome to the Little URL Backend Service!
-This service is built using Ruby on Rails and PostgreSQL to provide a robust and efficient solution for shortening long URLs.
+This service is built using Ruby on Rails to provide a robust and efficient solution for shortening long URLs.
 It enables users to create shortened versions of URLs, making them more convenient and easy to share.

 ## Features